 Statistical Analysis

-The data is highly variable and nonparametric analyses or transformations are necessary to analyze results.
+The data are highly variable and nonparametric analyses or transformations are necessary to analyze results.
 I suspect that late deployment of seed traps caused the data to be unrepresentative of total seed production.

 Recommendations for the Future

 I recommend that seed traps be deployed long in advance of Acer rubrum seeds falling.
 Given that the seed trap design is sturdy enough to withstand winter conditions, I suggest keeping the seed traps in the field and positioning the traps underneath trees of interest prior to the season when seed production is studied.